raghadsalameh1/E-commerceLaravelRestFulAPIs/README.md

     ```
       php artisan serve
     ```
- 6. Open postman and import the collection of the endpoint. you can download it from [here](https://github.com/RaghadSalameh/E-commerceLaravelRestFullAPIs/blob/main/E-commerce%20restfull%20API%20Laravel.postman_collection.json)
+ 6. Open postman and import the collection of the endpoints. you can download it from [here](https://github.com/RaghadSalameh/E-commerceLaravelRestFullAPIs/blob/main/E-commerce%20restfull%20API%20Laravel.postman_collection.json)

  Have fun :)